yvg2312/Edumentum./README.md

-# StudyNotion
+# Edumentum

-StudyNotion is an educational platform that aims to empower learners and educators through innovative technology.
+eEumentum is an educational platform that aims to empower learners and educators through innovative technology.
 This platform is designed to facilitate seamless learning experiences, enabling users to engage with educational content efficiently.

 ## Features